TomasGottvald/ssfw-vue-fe/README.md

-# theme
+# VueStoreFront for SSFW FE API

-> My breathtaking Nuxt.js project
+> Adaptation of SSFW FE API to VueStoreFront

 ## Build Setup